Applications to pitch at the March 2026 Charlottesville SOUP closed on February 13.

 Charlottesville SOUP is a public dinner series that creates crowdfunded grants for artists living in the city of Charlottesville and the counties of Albemarle, Fluvanna, Nelson, Orange, Greene, Louisa, and Buckingham.
 Artists, writers, dancers, filmmakers, musicians, performance artists, and makers of all mediums with a creative project in need of funding are encouraged to apply.

-A community selection panel will choose three artists to pitch at the upcoming SOUP event.
+A community selection panel will choose up to four artists to pitch at the upcoming SOUP event.
 One project will be funded with a $3,500+ crowdfunded grant.
 Each of the other presenting artists are guaranteed a $500 honorarium.

 The March 2026 SOUP dinner will be held on Monday, March 16 at the Jefferson School African American Heritage Center.
 Tickets to the event will go on sale in February.